majo44/express-typescript-compile/README.md

 # express-typescript-compile
 Express.js on the fly typescript compilation middleware.
+[Full documentation](https://majo44.github.io/express-typescript-compile/#/).

 ## Introduction
-The main porpoise of this package is to give ability for super simple, cheep and fast be able to run the typescript code, both on the server and client side, without need of the project special configuration, like configuration for the bundler, compiler ect. without need of tons of dependencies.
+The main purpose of this package is to give ability for super simple, cheep and fast typescript code running, both, on the server and client side, without need of special configuration of project, like configuration for the bundler, compiler, without need of tons of dependencies.

-This is simple small express.js middleware which on the fly, during the request, compile typescript source file to the javascript code.
-Such compiled source is cached and recompiled only after the changes.
-As this process is not cheep such approach should be only use within the development workflow, or for prototyping or demoing.
-On side, you can have the production configuration.
+This package delivers express.js middleware which on the fly, during the request, transpile typescript source file to the javascript code.
+Such transpiled source is cached and retranspiled only after the changes.
+As transpilation is not cheep, such approach should be only use within the development workflow, or for prototyping or demoing.
+On side, you can have the production configuration, with the compiler, bundler, linter ect.

+## Features
+* typescript/js code on the fly transpilation
+* minimal configuration
+* simple memory caching
+* tsconfig paths support
+* dynamic imports `import('abc')` support
+* support common.js modules imports by aliasing or/and transformers
+* support json modules imports
+* support css imports
+* no impact on the code, and development workflow

 ## Installation